Barbara Askins: Early years, education and early career

-Askins was born in Belfast, Tennessee in 1939.
+Askins was born in Belfast, Tennessee, in 1939.
 She began her career as a teacher.
 After her two children entered school, Askins returned to college to complete her bachelor's degree in chemistry and earn her master's degree in chemistry.
 She joined NASA's Marshall Space Flight Center in 1975.

 Research career

 Askins is a physical chemist who worked for NASA's Marshall Space Flight Center and is best known for her pioneering invention of a process in which "images on developed photographic emulsions can be significantly intensified by making the image silver radioactive and exposing a second emulsion to this radiation."
 The resulting print, known as an autoradiograph, reproduces the image with significant increases in density and contrast.
 Her groundbreaking method enhanced underexposed emulsions and increased the limits of photographic detection.
 In short, it made visible the invisible in photos that would otherwise have been useless.
-This was very useful for a number of applications, including the coaxing of data from underexposed space images—such as those peering deep into space as well as those highlighting the geology of other bodies in our solar system.
+This was very useful for a number of applications, including the coaxing of data from underexposed space images—such as those peering deep into space as well as those highlighting the geology of other bodies in the Solar System.

 Askins' invention also led to significant advances in the field of medical technology.
 In particular, Askins' method prompted improvements in the development of X-ray images.
 Medical images that were 96 percent underexposed suddenly become readable; this meant that doctors could dramatically decrease the amount of X-ray radiation they gave to patients when running routine or emergency tests.
 Askins' process was also later used in the restoration of old photographs.
 Askins patented her invention in 1978 (U.S. patent No. 4,101,780), and NASA employed it extensively for its research and development work.